What is a Bookshelf Speaker?

 The Bottom Line

 Bookshelf speakers prove that great sound does not require massive cabinets.
 They deliver audiophile-grade detail and imaging in a form factor that fits nearly any room.
 Start by deciding between the simplicity of active speakers and the upgrade flexibility of passive models, then size the speaker to your room and listening distance.
+The ELAC Debut 2.0 B6.2 is the standout recommendation: Andrew Jones’s design delivers resolution, bass depth, and imaging that punch far above the price point.
 Pair them with proper stands for the best results, and consider a subwoofer if bass depth is important to you.
-In the right setup, a pair of bookshelf speakers can be the last speakers you ever need.